 It was the beginning of a decades-long puzzle.

-I was kept at the hospital for testing.
-When doctors had checked almost everything in my body, a therapist pointed out that I also seemed to be using my hands differently.
-After more testing, it was determined that the problem was neurological.
-I was released, and my doctor prescribed a round of prednizone and long-term physical therapy, both of which seemed to help my walking balance and fine motor skills.
-More tests were done several months later, but I was ultimately left with only a vague diagnosis of “neuropathy”.
+A hospital stay and more tests failed to reveal the cause of the damage.
+Finally I was released, and my doctor prescribed a round of prednisone and physical therapy, both of which seemed to help my walking balance, posture, and fine motor skills.
+More tests were done several months later, plus an ineffective round of IVIG, but I was ultimately left with only a vague diagnosis of “neuropathy”.
 My only long-term “treatment” was physical and occupational therapy and a daily multivitamin.

 But the mystery kept growing.
-At age four, my mom noticed that my left eye’s gaze sometimes drifted off to one side (a condition called strabismus).
-A visit to the eye doctor also revealed random though slight eye motion (nystagmus) and pale, atrophic optic nerves and retinas.
+At age four, my mom noticed in a photo that one of my eyes was not looking in the same direction as the other.
+A visit to the eye doctor revealed slight random involuntary eye motion (nystagmus), a “lazy eye” (strabismus), damaged retinas, and pale, atrophied optic nerves.
 These issues interfered especially with my ability to see distant objects and small details.
 I coped by sitting close to the TV and at the front of classrooms, positioning books close to my face, wearing glasses for some activities, using large print and digital books, and using magnification programs on the computer.

 Then, at age six, I met one of my biggest challenges: I failed a hearing test.
 I tried hearing aids, but while they made things louder, they did not always make things clearer – especially voices.
 So, at age 11, I received my first cochlear implant, which allowed me to hear a near-normal range of sounds.
 With extensive practice, it also made it somewhat easier to understand speech in one-on-one conversations.
 I continued to use a combination of listening, lip-reading, finger-spelling, and real-time captioning to access the hearing world.

-Throughout all this, I continued to have walking issues and hand weakness.
-My legs remained strong, but my ability to coordinate them and keep my balance was poor.
-I was able to walk and even sprint by myself on easy terrain, but I needed a hand or a solid object to stand still or navigate difficult ground.
-Meanwhile, by age 5 my hand weakness had progressed into arm and upper body weakness.
-I could write, type, tie shoes, throw a ball, use cutlery, and even flip my school desk chair onto my desk, but I did so with a distinct style due to poor finger function.
+Throughout all this, I continued to have walking issues.
+My legs remained strong, but my balance was poor and my gait unsteady.
+I was able to walk and even sprint by myself on easy terrain, but I needed a hand or a solid object to help me stand still or navigate difficult ground.
+I also continued to have some hand, arm, and upper-body weakness.
+I could write, type, tie shoes, throw a ball, use cutlery, and even flip my school desk chair onto my desk, but I did so with a distinct style.
 And there were some things that were simply too small, complex, or cumbersome to handle.

 Because of these limitations (as well as my vision and hearing issues), I was assigned a one-on-one assistant to accompany me at school and assist me when needed.

-The upper body weakness led to scoliosis (S-shaped spine) at age 12, and I had corrective surgery a year later.
+At age 12, we discovered that my upper-body weakness had led to scoliosis (C- or S-shaped spine as viewed from behind).
+The scoliosis worsened until I had corrective surgery a year later.
 While I now needed a person to help me walk long distances, I continued to cover short distances independently and to participate in activities such as therapeutic horseback riding.

 Not long after graduation, I was seen by a new neurologist who suggested I had a mitochondrial disorder.
 To test this, he ordered whole-exome sequencing.
 On January 6, 2015, more than twenty years after first showing symptoms, I was diagnosed with Riboflavin Transporter Deficiency Type 2.
 I immediately started riboflavin supplementation and physical therapy.
 A few months later, I connected with the group of families currently behind the Cure RTD effort.
-Over the next year and a half, I expanded my regimen to include co-enzyme Q10; vitamins C, gamma E, and B-complex; riboflavin 5 phosphate; and carnitine (the latter after discovering I was carnitine-deficient).
+Over the next two years, I expanded my regimen to include co-enzyme Q10; vitamins C, E, and B-complex; riboflavin 5 phosphate; lutein; and carnitine (the latter after discovering I was carnitine-deficient).